st9ho3/Project_Enoteca/README.md

 ![wineries_score_pricing](https://github.com/st9ho3/Project_Enoteca/assets/148724871/436d426c-97f0-472e-9be3-ddc2c18d6277)

+## Decoding the Enigma: A Systematic Exploration of the Interplay Between Price and Quality in the Realm of Wines

 I will utilize this query to identify the top varieties each country offers within the specified price range.
 I intend to narrow down my search to the three best varieties.
 [View Query](Queries/Query_7.txt)